-This post is a collaborative effort between my dad and me.
+This post on boating in France is a collaborative effort between my dad and me.
 He’s been a fisherman and an avid boater his whole life and then was a professional captain for 12 years in the New York harbor.
 So basically, he knows his stuff and was a natural on the canal even though it was his first experience canal cruising in France.

 Be aware of your crew’s (meaning your family and friends) expectations/limitations

 Unless you’re on a boat that has its own crew, your friends and family are likely going to be your crew for boating holidays in France and you’ll depend on each other while out on the water.
 Keep in mind that everyone has varying levels of experience boating.
 Therefore, it is the captain’s obligation to educate and brief those aboard on safety and docking procedures, line handling, etc.

 On our recent canal trip, we were fortunate that the members of our crew had been on a previous canal cruise in Alsace the year before so they were familiar with the locks and how they operated.
 We also had lock operators on these canals so they were not something we had deal with other than getting the boat into and out of the lock.
 Diane and Tom were experts on how to efficiently pass through a lock and Diane’s dad was an expert at all things boating, so we leaned on each other’s strengths.